 The seminar, which will take place in a hybrid format at the MJSP in Brasilia and will be broadcast online, will feature speakers such as the director of the Joint Research Center on Transnational Crime in Italy (Transcrime), Ernesto Savona; the head of the Action on New Drugs Sector of the European Monitoring Centre for

-Drugs and Drug Addiction (EMCDDA), Ana Gallegos; the executive director of the Center for Forensic Science Research & Education, Barry Logan; and the head of the UNODC Scientific and Laboratory Section in Vienna, Justice Tettey.
+Drugs and Drug Addiction (EMCDDA), Ana Gallegos; the executive director of the US Center for Research and Education in Forensic Science, Barry Logan; and UNODC's scientific affairs officer in Vienna, Conor Crean.

 About the COE